 Atibala is a Madhur Vipak herb.
 Madhur-Vipak digests into sweet.
-It has building, moistening and nourishing effect on body.
-It is heavy to digest and reduces metabolism.
-It is cooling and reduces swelling.
-It increases Kapha and decreases Pitta.
+It has building, moistening, and a nourishing effect on the body.
+It is heavy to digest, and reduces metabolism.
+It is cooling, and reduces swelling.
+It increases Kapha, and decreases Pitta.
 Madhur Vipak has Anabolic effect on body.

 - Guna (Pharmacological Action): Snigdha (Unctuous)